camunda-community-hub/camunda-process-test-coverage/README.md

 public static ProcessEngineRule rule = TestCoverageProcessEngineRuleBuilder.create().build();
 ```

 Running your JUnit tests now leaves **html** files for inidividual test methods as well as whole test classes in your project modules `target/process-test-coverage` folder.
-Just open one and check yourself!
+Just open one, check yourself - and have more fun with your process tests! :smile:

 ## Further resources
 * [JavaDoc](https://camunda.github.io/camunda-process-test-coverage/javadoc)